-Medication by prescription or purchased over the counter will not be administered without a signed Physicians Medication Authorization Form (on school website) on file in the school's office.
+Medication by prescription or purchased over the counter will not be administered without a signed Physicians Medication Form (also linked on school website) on file in the school's office.
 All medications must remain in their original containers.

 Sunscreen/Diaper Cream/Insect Repellent